alexpdp7/raspberry-pi-headless-provision/README.md

 ### TODO

-Wifi does not work yet.
+Wifi does not work yet, need to replace the wireless interface.

 ## Converting and burning the image